dkauf42/bayota/bayom_e/README.md

 # Overview

-"efficiencysubproblem" is an optimization modeling toolbox designed to support decision making when using
+"bayom_e" is an optimization modeling toolbox designed to support decision making when using
 CAST (the Chesapeake Bay Assessement Scenario Tool), which is the Chesapeake Bay Program's (CBP) Phase 6 time-averaged watershed model